-British Infection Association Constitution
+British Infection Association: Memorandum and Articles of Association

 The British Infection Association has arisen from the fusion of the British Infection Society and the Association of Medical Microbiologists.
-These organisations have come together to enhance the prevention, management, and control of infection and to improve professional representation on national bodies formulating policy about training, continuing professional development and delivering health care in the field of infection
+These organisations have come together to enhance the prevention, management, and control of infection and to improve professional representation on national bodies formulating policy about training, continuing professional development and delivering health care in the field of infection.

 2. Aims of the Association